 2. Is there a waiting list for child care assistance?

-To the extent resources permit, it is the intent of the Department to provide child care services to all applicants that meet the eligibility requirement set forth in policy.
-If it is necessary to limit participation to stay within the same amounts appropriated or resources available to the Department for childcare services, participation will be limited to the priority service groups specified in FAQ1, A, B, C and D. if these restrictions are in effect and you did not meet the guidelines, you will receive a denial notice at the time of application an notice to re-apply once guidelines are restored to standard policy.
+No. To the extent resources permit, it is the intent of the Department to provide child care services to all applicants that meet the eligibility requirement set forth in policy.
+If it is necessary to limit participation to stay within the amounts appropriated or resources available to the Department for childcare services, participation will be limited to priority service groups specified by IDHS.

 3. How long can I continue to receive child care assistance?